Welcome to the Social Security Q&A. You ask a Social Security question, our expert provides the answer.

 I used my firm’s software to analyze your case a bit further.
 I assume normal life expectancies of 82 for your husband and 86 for you.
-The analysis shows that you can maximize your lifetime benefits as a couple by doing the following:
+The analysis shows that you can maximize lifetime benefits as a couple by doing the following:

 You claim your own benefit at age 62.
 You will receive $665 in reduced retirement benefits.
 You cannot claim spousal benefits until your husband claims his own benefit.

 My analysis indicates that your husband should claim at 69, receiving $2,847 as a result of delayed retirement credits.
 At this point, you qualify for your spousal supplement of $300, increasing your total benefit to $995.
 Since you will start receiving the spousal supplement after reaching your FRA, there is no early claiming penalty (as there was with your own benefit).

 As a final point, the computer evaluation revealed that you could claim at any other age up to your FRA and suffer very little in terms of lost Social Security benefits.
 So, if you choose to work past age 62 and the Social Security earnings penalty is significant for you, it may make sense to delay claiming your Social Security benefits.

 Janel, your case is another one that could benefit from inexpensive professional help.

 Got a question you’d like answered?

 You can ask a question simply by hitting “reply” to our email newsletter, just as you would with any email in your inbox.
 If you’re not subscribed, fix that right now by clicking here.
 It’s free, only takes a few seconds, and will get you valuable information every day!

 The questions I’m likeliest to answer are those that will interest other readers.
 So, it’s better not to ask for super-specific advice that applies only to you.